fhinkel/InteractiveShell/Readme.md

 ### Local server for private use

+We have a Vagrant file that configures a virtual machine with everything you need to run your own Server with Macaulay2.
+You do not need to install Macaulay2 locally.

 Make sure [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) are installed.
 On Windows, we recommend to run
 Vagrant from within [Git BASH](https://msysgit.github.io/).
 Do the following inside a terminal or Git BASH: